biocore/qiime/doc/scripts/make_rarefaction_plots.rst

 		directory prefix for all analyses [default: .]
 	-y, `-`-ymax
 		maximum value for y axis, [default: 0] the default value will tell the script to calculate a y axis maximum depending on the data
+	-x, `-`-raw_data
+		read in tab delimited, rarefaction graphing data to be plotted.
+	-w, `-`-write_raw_data
+		print out tab delimited, rarefaction graphing data that can be read back in and plotted. [default: False]

 **Output:**